JStover95/FaaSr-Functions/WeatherGeographicPlot/README.md

 5. Sets the x and y limits and aspect ratios of each subplot.
 6. Sets axis ticks to every 0.5 degrees.
 7. Saves and uploads the file to the FaaSr bucket.

+> ℹ️ For more information on working with subplots in matplotlib, see [Create multiple subplots using plt.subplots](https://matplotlib.org/stable/gallery/subplots_axes_and_figures/subplots_demo.html).

 ```python
 def plot_county_weekly_temperature(folder_name: str, county_name: str):